Exile (American band): 1972–1975: Wooden Nickel Records

 In 1972, the band was offered a recording contract by Chicago-based Wooden Nickel Records.
 As they thought "the Exiles" sounded "dated", the band shortened its name to Exile.
 Their first Wooden Nickel album, the self-titled Exile, was released in 1973.
 Wooden Nickel co-owner Bill Traut served as producer.
 He allowed the band to perform all of the instruments and vocals by themselves; except for some vocal overdubbing, the entire album was recorded in only one take.
 Despite this, Traut selected most of the material, which included covers of Seals and Crofts, Van Morrison, and Todd Rundgren, and he wanted the band to perform in a blue-eyed soul style.
 The album included only two original songs: Pennington wrote "Do What You Think You Should", while he, Stokley, and Traut co-wrote "Hold Tight, Woman".
 Wooden Nickel released a second album in late 1973 titled Stage Pass.
 It included two songs written by Pennington and one by Johns, while the rest of the album was once more composed of cover songs.
 Among the covers was one of the Beatles's "We Can Work It Out", arranged by Cornelison.
 Also included was a live recording of Jeff Beck's "New Ways/Train Train", which featured a number of solos from all members.
 Both of the Wooden Nickel albums were unsuccessful commercially, and the label dropped the band by year's end.

 Following their departure from Wooden Nickel, the band lost three members in quick succession.
 Faulkner left in late 1973 due to disillusionment over the failure of the Wooden Nickel releases and began working at Lemco Studios, a recording studio in Lexington, Kentucky.
 He charted one single in 1983 as one-third of the country music vocal group Hazard.
 Weir left at an unknown point prior to late 1974; according to Westbrook, neither Cornelison nor Pennington could remember why Weir exited the band.
-Soon after departing Exile, Weir died in a car accident.
 Danny Williams replaced Weir on bass guitar in 1974.
 Luxon quit around the time Williams joined, citing the lack of horn parts on the Wooden Nickel albums.
 He went on to own a nightclub in Richmond until he sold it in 1993.
 Taking Faulkner's place on keyboards was Marlon Hargis, a native of Somerset, Kentucky.
 He had become acquainted with Exile through his work as a keyboardist at Lemco Studios, where members of Exile had joined in on recording commercials, demos, and country music albums by local artists.